Help Center

 Set up the certificate (once)

-In Settings → Digital signature, upload your A1 certificate (ICP-Brasil e-CPF, .pfx/.p12 file).
+In Settings → Signatures, upload your A1 certificate (ICP-Brasil e-CPF, .pfx/.p12 file).
 It is stored encrypted and, on subsequent signatures, the app asks only for the password — which is never stored.
 On the same screen you can see holder and validity and remove the certificate.

 A3 (token/card) and cloud certificates are not supported yet.
 The screen explains the certificate types and links to the official (ITI) page on where to obtain one.